-In between running errands and dinner reservations last Friday, I got this email from my dad.
+Before we go further with the soup, I also wanted mention that I got a sad email from my dad last Friday.
 It was short, directed to a short list of friends and family, and simply said, "I am sad today since I had to put down my 18 yr old kitty.
 He was such a great pet.
 It was brutal being with him as he slipped away while I stood over him telling him how much we were going to miss him."
 My heart broke, not just because I'll miss a cat that has been part of our family since my sister and I were teenagers, but because I know how much my dad will miss him and their little daily rituals.
 Dre "talked" a lot, loved to be brushed outside in the sunshine, survived numerous tangles with foxes and other California wildlife, and enjoyed home-cooked meals (as he got older) courtesy of my father.
 I think it is fair to say he was the most-loved cat in the neighborhood and would greet passing joggers, walkers, and other pets with perked ears, a fluffy tail, and a desire to act as a personal escort from one edge of the property to the mailbox on the other side.

 Red Lentil Soup with Lemon

 2 cups / 14 oz / 400 g split red lentils, picked over and rinsed well